Siddhesh4501/Vortex-Boeing-Hackathon/README.md

 ## Raspberry Pi Thermal Camera in Real Time with MLX90640
-For monitoring of composite material, it will not always possible to attach thermal sensor to its surface.
-We need to think of some innovative idea to measure temperature of composite material.

-We are here using Thermal camera to sense temperatue of material and integrated it with Raspberry Pi to provide real time temperature of composite material irrespictive of its state and reaction with surrounding.
+In scenarios where attaching a thermal sensor to the surface of composite materials is not always possible, we need to devise innovative solutions for temperature measurement.
+To overcome this challenge, we have implemented the use of a thermal camera to sense the temperature of the materials.
+By integrating the thermal camera with Raspberry Pi, we can provide continuous, real-time temperature monitoring of the composite materials, regardless of their state or reaction with their surroundings.

 RaspberryPi |  Thermal Imaging Camera MLX90640
 --- | ---